-In October 2015, he testified before a subcommittee of the U.S. House Armed Services Committee on the subject of emerging threats.
+In March 2017, he testified before a subcommittee of the U.S. House Armed Services Committee on the subject of information warfare and countering proapganda, and in October 2015 on a similar topic of emerging threats.
 In June 2016, he participated in the National Security Seminar at the U.S. Army War College.
-In October 2016, he was made an Honorary Member of the PSYOP Regiment.
+In October 2016, he was made an Honorary Member of the Psychological Operations Regiment at Fort Bragg.

 He taught graduate courses on public diplomacy at the USC Annenberg School of Communication and Journalism, and continues to lecture and speak at U.S. military schools, NATO, and other military and civilian foreign government institutions across Europe and in Asia on strategic communication and public diplomacy.

 He is a Founding Board Member of the Lodestone Trust, a land conservation trust for the research and development of outdoor therapy for military service-related post-traumatic stress disorder patients under professional supervision.

 Mr. Armstrong earned a B.A. in International Relations and a Master of Public Diplomacy from the University of Southern California.
 He also studied European security and the Middle East at the University of Wales, Aberystwyth.